skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 ## Part 4 - Create Direct Chat or Group Chat
 In `SKYChatKit`, we use `SKYConversation` to create conversation.

-There are two location in the tutorial app that is creating the conversation.
+There are two locations in the tutorial app that are creating the conversation.
 The first one is in the `DirectConversationsViewController.swift`.
 (Marked as Part 4.1)

 ### Direct Chat
 Step 4.1 (In `DirectConversationsViewController.swift`) [Jump to code](https://github.com/skygear-demo/swift-chat-demo/blob/master/Swift%20Chat%20Demo/DirectConversationsViewController.swift#L34-L46)